Descolada/Aris/README.md

 AutoHotkey Repository Install System

 ## Why use Aris
-Compared to other package managers Aris is able to install from more sources.
-Package.json isn't necessary to install a package, instead just a GitHub repo can be specified.
-Aris is also able to install Gists, archives (zip, tar files), and AutoHotkey forums posts.
+Compared to other package managers Aris is able to install from more sources: GitHub repositories,  Gists, archives (zip, tar files), and AutoHotkey forums posts.
 There is also a central index of packages which helps to find and install useful packages.

+Additionally, package.json isn't required to install a package, which greatly increases the number of places from where packages may be installed.

-Additionally, Aris doesn't require admin access nor does it use any other executables than AutoHotkey.
+Furthermore, Aris doesn't require admin access nor does it use any other executables than AutoHotkey.
 For command line use there needs to be privileges to execute .bat files, this requirement might be removed in the future if it turns out to be an issue.

 Most of the following examples will use the command line interface, but most packages can be installed via the GUI as well.
 Run Aris.ahk, select your project folder by pressing "Load package", then press "Add" in the "Current package" tab to install from a custom source.

 ## Introductory example
 For example, to install my (Descolada) OCR package:
-1. Run Aris.ahk, select your project folder, press "Add" and type "Descolada/OCR" (without quotes), press OK.
+1. Run Aris.ahk, select your project folder, choose the Index tab, and double-click "Descolada/OCR"
-2. Open command prompt or Powershell, navigate to your project folder, run `aris i Descolada/OCR`.
+2. Alternatively open command prompt or Powershell, navigate to your project folder, run `aris i Descolada/OCR`.
 Note: the Aris GUI needs to be started at least once before this, otherwise Aris isn't added to PATH.

 Then either use the generated #include directive (in this case `#include <Aris/Descolada/OCR>`) or include all installed packages with `#include <packages>`